birdybro/AtariLynx_MiSTer/README.md

 Gamepad:
 - Savestatebutton+Left or Right switches the savestate slot
-- Savestatebutton+Pause+Down saves to the selected slot
+- Savestatebutton+Down saves to the selected slot
-- Savestatebutton+Pause+Up loads from the selected slot
+- Savestatebutton+Up loads from the selected slot

 # Rewind
 To use rewind, turn on the OSD Option "Rewind Capture" and map the rewind button.
 You may have to restart the game for the function to work properly.
 Attention: Rewind capture will slow down your game by about 0.5% and may lead to light audio stutter.
 Rewind capture is not compatible to "Pause when OSD is open", so pause is disabled when Rewind capture is on.

 # Missing features
 Comlynx/UART only implemented for Interrupts
 Custom external EEPROM not supported(not used in official games, only homebrew)